Alternative formats service

 How do I start using the service?

-Before you can start using the service, we will need to arrange an initial appointment so we can take a few details and have a quick chat about the sorts of formats you would find useful.
+Before you can start using the service, we arrange an initial appointment so we can take a few details and have a quick chat about the formats you find useful.

 Please contact us to arrange this initial appointment.